Contents

 A payout waits on an external rail.
 A subscription bills over time.
 A promo grant expires.
 A platform fee only becomes the platform’s once its refund window closes.
 The outbox holds events that still need to drain to the dispatcher.

 The worker advances each of these one safe step at a time, off the request path.
-It does not own new behavior — it pushes work that is already recorded toward its next state, and reports what moved.
+It owns no new behavior: it pushes recorded work toward its next state and reports what moved.

 The sweeps